-My name is Heather, but my racing friends call me Smash.
-I found my passion for cycling when I was 20 years old as a student at the University of Colorado at Boulder.
+"My name is Heather, but my racing friends call me Smash.
+I found my passion for cycling when I was 20 years old as a student studying political science at the University of Colorado at Boulder.
 The local landscape inspired me to ride and explore.
-After several years of racing, I won the 2012 Collegiate National road race, which propelled me into my professional cycling career.
-Since then, I’ve charged up the Mur de Huy as a member of the US National Team, raced on the Champs-Élysées on a European UCI team, and suffered up the steep ascents of the high desert mountains of New Mexico and the sweltering heat of the Ozarks with teams Rally and Tibco-Silicon Valley Bank.
+After several years of collegiate racing, I won the 2012 Collegiate National road race, which propelled me into my professional cycling career.
+Since then, I’ve charged up the Mur de Huy as a member of the US National Team, raced on the Champs-Élysées on a European UCI team, and I’ve suffered up the steep ascents of the high desert mountains of New Mexico and in the sweltering heat of the Ozarks."

-More about me
+More about Heather

 I can't stop watching The Great British Bake Off.
 No, I am not a baker.